 Feeling like your arms and legs get all the attention in your workouts?
 Refocus your workout by burning calories with some cardio exercises and then strengthen your core—the often forgotten, but most important, part of your body that supports all the other muscles.
 Each class will be a little different but you’re sure to leave feeling equally as sweaty and strong.

 What does Maria teach?
-Spin & Strength, Bums & Tums
+Spin, Cardio & Core, and Bums & Tums

-Maria’s Certifications: CFES Group Fitness Instructor & 3rd year Human Kinetics student
+Maria’s Certifications: CFES Group Fitness Instructor & 4th Year Bachelor of Human Kinetics Student at UBCO

-When Maria isn’t teaching, you can find her: at Big White or studying on campus
+When Maria isn’t teaching, you can find her: skiing at Big White in the winter, hiking and backpacking in the summer, and hanging out with her dogs in between!

-What does Nikki teach?
-Power Yoga, Rocket Yoga, Sweat & Sculpt, Bums & Tums.
+What does Josée teach?
+Power Yoga, Flow Yoga, and Yin & Yang Yoga